-Black pepper (Piper nigrum) compounds have been shown to inhibit breast cancer development and growth.
-Black pepper can increase the effectiveness of some chemotherapy drugs, including Adriamycin (doxorubicin).
+Black pepper compounds have been shown to inhibit breast cancer growth and increase the effectiveness of some chemotherapy drugs, including Adriamycin (doxorubicin).
 Now a new study has demonstrated that piperine, which gives black pepper its spiciness, inhibits mammary tumor growth and metastasis in a mouse model of breast cancer.

 Latest research shows piperine inhibits mouse mammary tumor growth and metastasis